blaws006/react-memory-game/README.md

 ![Memory Game](https://media.giphy.com/media/4ZvvtLrcgC6kuBCaJO/giphy.gif)

 This game is a test of memory.
 All you have to do is click on each image.
 But remember **DRY** (...see what I did there?)
 Click on the same image twice, and you lose.
+Can you get the high score?

 ## Getting started